Adventist Origins

 "strongly agree", "agree", "embrace it wholeheartedly", "accept it because the church teaches it", and "accept it because I think it is probably correct".

 While these are very small sample sizes, the results help provide insight on how some Adventist educators view this doctrine.
-Anecdotally, we've heard of professors in various Adventist universities who outright reject the Investigative Judgment.
+Anecdotally, we've heard of professors working in various Seventh-day Adventist universities who completely reject the Investigative Judgment.

-However, this doctrine continues to be defended by the General Conference, which is understandable since Ellen White claimed to see it in a vision and wrote about it extensively.
-Adventists may also have difficulty rejecting this doctrine because it's their only original and unique doctrine.
-Matthew J. Lucio, Adventist pastor and host of the Adventist History Podcast, explained this in a video:
+However, this doctrine continues to be defended by the General Conference, partly because Ellen White claimed to see it in a vision and wrote about it extensively.
+Another reason that Adventists have a hard time rejecting this doctrine is because it's their only original and unique doctrine.
+Matthew J. Lucio, an Adventist pastor and host of the Adventist History Podcast, described this in a video:

 We didn't invent the Sabbath, we got it from the Seventh-day Baptists.
 We didn't invent quarterly communion.
 We didn't even invent this idea of the moral government of God, which is kind of the seed for the Great Controversy.
 We did not invent these things.
 The only thing that we really truly invented was the sanctuary.
 The idea of a prophet?
 Did not invent that.
 She's not even the only prophet in the 1800s, right?
 So, I think when we realize we've borrowed from other churches, truth that they had, I think that should help us to realize we don't have all the truth.
 We would have one truth if it was up to us to create it.
 Everything else we borrowed, and we modified, obviously.

-Inventing this doctrine was truly a team effort.
+Inventing the Investigative Judgment was truly a team effort.
 It was started by Millerites attempting to cope with their cognitive dissonance and went through multiple people and revisions for over a decade.
-Additionally, Ellen White claimed to have a vision of the Investigative Judgment happening in heaven.
+Additionally, Ellen White claimed to have a detailed vision of the Investigative Judgment happening in heaven.

-This remains the one truly unique Adventist doctrine, thanks in large part to Hiram Edson's cornfield vision, and yet it is also one of the most controversial and questioned doctrines among Adventists.
+This is the one truly unique Adventist doctrine, thanks in part to Hiram Edson's cornfield vision, and yet it is also one of the most controversial doctrines among Adventists.

 Summary

-The Adventist movement and Investigative Judgment doctrine came from the Millerites' great disappointment and cognitive dissonance.
-After numerous failed predictions, some believed that October 22, 1844 was the right date, but for a different event.
+The Adventist movement and Investigative Judgment doctrine came from the Millerites' Great Disappointment and cognitive dissonance.
+After numerous failed predictions, some still believed October 22, 1844 was the right date, but for a different event.

-• The Adventists are just one of several groups that came from the Second Great Awakening, along with the Mormons and Jehovah’s Witnesses.
-This "awakening" and embrace of Biblical literalism was a reaction to secularism, as educated Americans tended to accept Deism, atheism, and science.
+- The Adventists are just one of several groups that trace their roots to the Second Great Awakening, along with the Mormons and Jehovah’s Witnesses.
+This "awakening" and embrace of Biblical literalism was a reaction to secularism and acceptance of Deism, atheism, and science among educated Americans.

-• Cognitive dissonance theory was inspired in part by the great disappointment of the Millerites and early Adventists.
-In 1956, social psychologists documented how the Millerites used coping mechanisms like rationalization, defensiveness, and proselytizing to numb the pain of their cognitive dissonance.
+- Cognitive dissonance theory was inspired in part by the failed predictions and disappointment of the Millerites and early Adventists.
+In 1956, social psychologists described how the Millerites used coping mechanisms like rationalization, defensiveness, and proselytizing to cope with their cognitive dissonance.

-• Ellen White’s first vision in December 1844 supported the Millerites who believed they had the right date, but the wrong event.
-At the time, she did not know what the event was supposed to be, likely because the doctrine was still being invented by Hiram Edson and his collaborators.
+- Ellen White’s first vision in December 1844 supported the Millerites who believed they had the right date, but the wrong event.
+She did not know what the event was supposed to be, likely because the doctrine was still being invented by Hiram Edson and his collaborators.
+Ellen White finally had a detailed vision in 1858, after the core doctrine had already been published by other Adventists, including her husband.

-• Between 1980 and 1988, about 40% of the pastors in Australia and New Zealand left the church over the Investigative Judgment doctrine.
+- Between 1980 and 1988, about 40% of the pastors in Australia and New Zealand left the church because of the Investigative Judgment doctrine.
 This doctrine is not regularly preached in many SDA churches, and many Adventist theologians and professors have questioned or rejected it.
-As of 2020, only 65% of surveyed teachers within the Australian Union Conference accept the doctrine.

-• The Investigative Judgment is still one of the 28 Fundamental Beliefs of the Seventh-day Adventist Church.
+- The Investigative Judgment is still one of the 28 Fundamental Beliefs of the Seventh-day Adventist Church.
 This is understandable, as both James and Ellen White wrote about it extensively.
-Ellen White even claimed to have a vision of the Investigative Judgment happening in heaven, where she saw Jesus in the heavenly sanctuary and heard the tinkling bells on his priestly garment.
+Ellen White even claimed to have a detailed vision of the Investigative Judgment happening in heaven, where she saw Jesus in the heavenly sanctuary and heard the sound of the bells hanging from his priestly robe.

-• The Investigative Judgment and sanctuary doctrine is the only original Adventist doctrine.
+- The Investigative Judgment and sanctuary doctrine is the only fully original Adventist doctrine.
 All other doctrines, such as observing the Sabbath on the seventh day of the week, were borrowed and adapted from other Christian denominations like the Seventh-day Baptists.